Will Car Insurance Pay If I Hit a Pedestrian With My Car?

 Protect your rights by contacting Douglas & London

 If you were involved in a motor vehicle accident as a driver or a pedestrian, legal help is available.
-Douglas & London provides seasoned legal advocacy, and there are no fees unless you obtain a financial recovery.
+The New York City car accident lawyers at Douglas & London provide seasoned legal advocacy, and there are no fees unless you obtain a financial recovery.
 Call our New York office to schedule a free, no-obligation case review.